gzito/galaga/README.md

 ## pyjam-galaga current status
 For some pieces of Stefan's code I ported them as they are to Python language.
 For other parts I did some refactoring and adaptation to Python and pyjam.
-I also added the code to complete the `rescue of fighter sequence`, missing in the original Stefan's work.
+I added the code to complete the `rescue of fighter sequence` and also implemented `transforms`, that were missing in the original Stefan's work.

 By default, the game runs in windowed mode.
 However, it can also run in fullscreen.
 Just change the `go_fullscreen` configuration attribute in the `Galaga` class.